TechBooks/TechBooks/README.md

     Tocacar: Great read, well written and packed full of good quality advice.
 Would suit a intermediate-level developer.
 A must read.

 When adding new books, please add them in alphabetical order by book title, so people can easily find items on the list.
-Include the (main) author's name as well, if you know it.
+Include a link too, if you can.
 Please don't add the book a second time if it's already listed, take a moment to check and see if it's already there.

 ##Future